 - Probably the earliest example of a Hazmat Suit was the Plague Doctor outfit worn in Medieval Europe during Black Death epidemics.
 It consisted of thick leather gloves and boots, heavy oilcloth cloak and pants covering the whole body, and the iconic "bird-man" mask which gave rise to one of the most popular Venetian masks around, the eponymous medico della peste.
 The mask included the goggles covering the eyes and aromatic herbs in the beak, that supposedly ward off the plague "miasma" and certainly masked the stench of decaying bodies and leaking buboes of the patients.
 Apparently, these worked quite well.

 - Virtually none of the user's skin was exposed while wearing it, so the risk of being bitten by plague-carrying fleas was much lower, and the waxed material meant the fleas couldn't even grip onto the doctor inside.

 - Ironically, asbestos firesuits turned out to be hazardous in themselves as the very material protecting firefighters threatened to kill them in the longer term with incurable and deadly asbesteosis and mesothelioma.

 - Inverted with the cleanroom suit (often known in computer-chip factories as a 'bunny-suit') whose purpose is to keep dust and such on the wearer from contaminating what they're handling.

-- When treating such deadly contagious diseases like ebola, medical hazmat suits are a must.
+- When treating deadly contagious diseases like ebola, medical hazmat suits are a must.
 Unfortunately, they also limit one's vision as well as one's hearing not just with the muffling of the ears, but also the constant noisy rustling of the material.
-Furthermore, they are stifling hot to wear, especially in those African hot zones and they have to be taken off very carefully in precisely prescribed methods lest the wearer become infected themselves by the contaminates on the suits.
+Furthermore, they are stifling hot to wear, especially in those African hot zones, and they have to be taken off very carefully in precisely prescribed methods lest the wearer become infected themselves by the contaminates on the suits.